grantjenks/free-python-games/docs/curriculum.rst

 - simonsays.py - Simon Says
 - cannon.py - Hitting targets with projectiles.

 Bible Story
 ...........

-- Mark 1:1-18 - God the Programmer ("fish for people")
+- Mark 1:1-18 - God the Programmer ("fishers of people")

   1. What did Isaiah say would happen?
   2. What did John the Baptist say would happen?